elkouny/C-to-RiscV-Compiler/README.md

 ```bash
 $ ./parsePrint.sh
 ```
-You should then see the output assembly code in currentTest/ast.txt
+You should then see the visulized AST in currentTest/ast.txt

 ## Run Test suite